Sahand-Coding/calculator/README.md

 Hello to everyone!
-This is my first good project that has js in it.
+This is my first project that uses JS to interact with.
 It is a simple calculator that does simple calculations.
 I hope you enjoy!
 also if you found bugs pls tell me.